transloadit/uppy/website/src/docs/xhrupload.md

 ### `getResponseData(responseText, response)`

 When an upload has completed, Uppy will extract response data from the upload endpoint.
-This response data will be available on the file's `.response` property, and be emitted in the [`upload-success`][uppy.upload-success] event:
+This response data will be available on the file’s `.response` property, and be emitted in the [`upload-success`][uppy.upload-success] event:

 ```js
 const responseData = uppy.getFile(fileID).response